 Ermita Ruins – Bohol, Philippines – Bohol Tours and Tourist Spots

-The Ermita Ruins is one of the best Bohol Tourist Spots for travelers here in Bohol.
+The Ermita Ruins are one of the best Bohol Tourist Spots for travelers here in Bohol.
 The Ermita Ruins are the ruins of a coralline limestone structure built during the Spanish Regime in Bohol.
 It lies parallel to the nave of the St. Nicholas Tolentino Church in the town of Dimiao, Bohol.
-It was allegedly used as a military fortress, a chapel and a burial site of the members of the Spanish clergy that died here in Bohol.
-Archaeological excavations of The Ermita Ruins were done in 1995 and 1998 in a quest to uncover its mysterious past..
+It was allegedly used as a military fortress, a chapel, and a burial site for the members of the Spanish clergy that died here in Bohol.
+Archaeological excavations of The Ermita Ruins were done in 1995 and 1998 in a quest to uncover its mysterious past.

 Ermita is a Spanish term for a small church or chapel in a lonely place.

-It has honeycombed-arranged tombs or sepulchers that are unique and so far, the only one found in the Philippines, which make up the walls of the Ermita.
+It has honeycombed-arranged tombs or sepulchers that are unique and so far, the only ones found in the Philippines, which make up the walls of the Ermita.

 The researchers were surprised that no graves were found in the tombs.
 To them, perhaps, it was constructed to serve not only as a Chapel but also as a cemetery.
 But even before it was completed, it could be possible that a big catastrophic event occurred, an epidemic perhaps, which explains the mass burial, as evidenced by skeletons excavated from the ground, not properly arranged but just laid on top of the others.